tridungduong16/Fintext-Classification/README.md

 - Feel free to explore and modify the code according to your requirements.

 # Conclusion
-Through this project, we aim to gain insights into the sentiments expressed in financial news headlines from a retail investor's perspective.
-By employing advanced natural language processing techniques and large language models, we can analyze the sentiments and contribute to understanding the sentiment trends in the financial domain.
+Based on my findings, FinBERT outperforms large language models in terms of both inference speed and accuracy when applied to sentiment classification tasks.
+Moreover, incorporating gradient boosting classifiers with FinBERT can further enhance the overall performance and effectiveness of the system.

-For any questions or suggestions, please feel free to reach out to us.
+For any questions or suggestions, please feel free to reach out to me.

-Happy analyzing!